Discover The Best Way To Smoke Chicken: Deliciously Tender Results With The Pit Barrel Cooker!

 As we said earlier our preferred area to insert the meat probe is into the chicken breast.

-The Results: Crispy Skin and Perfectly Smoked Chicken
+The Results: Crispy Skin And Perfectly Smoked Chicken

 One of the highlights of smoking a whole chicken is the opportunity to achieve crispy, golden-brown skin that's packed with smoky wood flavor.
 The Pit Barrel Cooker, with its unique design and cooking method, can help you achieve that desirable crispy skin while ensuring that the meat is perfectly cooked.